Skip to main content

 Open http://localhost:8080 in your browser to access the Temporal Web UI.

-kubectl exec -it deployment/temporal-admintools -n temporal -- /bin/bash
+kubectl exec -it deployment/temporal-admintools -n temporal -- /bin/sh

 temporal operator namespace create \